 So, an angry mob formed.
 First, they decided to hang Jujiro Wada, the man who had convinced them to come to the area in the first place.

-But instead, the mob headed over to the trading post.
+Instead, the mob headed over to the trading post.

 Meanwhile, Barnette found out there was an angry mob headed his way and made plans to meet them.

-When the mob arrived, Barnett greeted them with around a dozen well armed men.
+When the mob arrived, Barnett greeted them with around a dozen well-armed men.
 The stand-off ended and after some time, Barnett agreed to cut his prices considerably.

-And what became of Mr. Barnette?
+What became of Mr. Barnette?

 A man named John C. Long received 73 votes, which was the most.
 E.T.
 Barnette received only 67.
 But somehow, Barnette was able to convince the new city council that he should be the first Mayor of Fairbanks… And so, it was.

 The Barnette family eventually moved to Los Angeles, where the E.T.
 Barnett died in 1933.
 Isabelle died in 1942.